xingyang-li/HybridConnectionManagerV2/README.md

 ### Run the Hybrid Connection Manager Service

-The Hybrid Connection Manager service is a gRPC server that runs on the local machine and listens for gRPC API requests initiated from the GUI or CLI.
+The Hybrid Connection Manager Service is a gRPC server that runs on the local machine and manages Hybrid Connection Listeners and proxies TCP requests to specified local endpoints.
+The service handles gRPC API requests initiated from the GUI or CLI to modify the Hybrid Connection.
 To run the service, open a console window and navigate to the build output directory for the HybridConnectionManagerService project:
 ```sh
 cd HybridConnectionManagerService/bin/Debug/netx.0
 ```